Check Your Premises

 Where is Rand’s proof that we are born “tabula rasa”?
 Objectivists have given me some arguments.
 Here are some of them.

 Or they grossly misrepresent me.
-They say I say Rand said we are emotionless, which is not what I say or said.
+They might say I said that Rand said we are emotionless, which is not what I said.
 I have even been accused of making up fake conversations—that these previously described conversations must not have ever happened—because the Objectivist conversing with me cannot personally see them for himself right then and there.
 One way or another, we’re getting absolutely nowhere in them defending tabula rasa.

 If I do get them anywhere near the argument, they might tell me, “No Objectivist cares about tabula rasa anyway.”
 Oh.
 We’re not taking Objectivism seriously now?
 The Philosophy of Ayn Rand™?

-Cognitive Behavioral Therapy Does Not Prove Objectivism
+Cognitive Behavioral Therapy does not prove Objectivism

-So.
-No, Cognitive Behavior Therapy does NOT prove Objectivism.
+So, no, Cognitive Behavior Therapy does not prove Objectivism.
 There is lively debate about this therapy and all others.
 Not everyone thinks CBT is wonderful.
 Here is Dr. Aron describing it in The Highly Sensitive Person:

 This approach is “cognitive” because it works on how you think, and it is “behavioral” because it works on how you behave.
 It tends to ignore feelings and unconscious motive.
 Everything is meant to be practical, rational, and clear. (ch.
 8)

 Ok.
 One can readily agree that just about anything is better than slavery, communism, or religion.
 What is being compared makes a big difference.
 If you compare a tennis ball, which is yellow-green, to green, it will look yellow.
 If you compare it to yellow, it will look green.
 Comparing Objectivism to slavery or communism makes it come out looking like shining gold.
-But Objectivism is still flawed.
+But Objectivism itself is still flawed.

-Objectivism is a Psychology; Treat it as Such
+Objectivism is a psychology; treat it as such

-By claiming it as a “philosophy,” it is given a stamp of authority and is kept safely away from any critical review when it comes to application to real, live humans.
+By claiming it as a “philosophy,” Objectivism is given almost a stamp of authority.
+It is kept away from any critical review when it comes to application to real, live humans.
 Stop comparing Objectivism to communism, religion, Kant, or Nietzsche.
 (All systems with moral bias, by the way.)
 Start comparing it to Carl Jung, Dr. Christopher Ryan, Dr. Shefali Tsabary, Dr. Haim Ginott, Dr. Elaine N. Aron, etc.

 Yes, there are more options out there than Objectivism or communism.

-The Dangers of Moralizing
+The dangers of moralizing

-Rand ties “rationality” to “morality” and in doing this, she thus moralizes literally all human actions.
+Rand ties “rationality” to “morality” and in doing this she thus moralizes literally all human actions.
 There is a danger in doing this.
-People tell me it’s ok to not value “reason” but to instead to value “emotions” as I allegedly do.
-(I do not reject “reason” and resent being told I “just value mysticism.”)
+People tell me it’s ok to not value “reason” and to instead to value “emotions” as I allegedly do.
+(I do not reject “reason” and I resent being told I “just value mysticism.”)
 But, at any rate, that’s the thing.
 You can’t make that argument.
-If you’ve identified “rational” men as moral—by which Rand means men who “use reason” for “all choices”—you’ve labeled other men and women—who see value in trusting one’s authentic emotions—as “irrational” and “immoral.”
+If you’ve identified “rational” men as moral—by which Rand means men who “use reason” for “all choices”—you’ve labeled other men and women—the ones who see value in trusting one’s authentic emotions—as “irrational” and “immoral.”
 There is no agreeing to disagree with Rand—or anyone who has put their otherwise subjective values explicitly into a moral system.
 She has drawn the line.
 She has said this way of being and this sort of person is morally superior.
 Anyone else is immoral, irrational, lesser.
 And this is the ground on which abuse is formed: supposedly more rational people have the right to judge and denigrate other immoral, irrational, possibly destructive others.
 Moral zeal has an inherent danger in it.

 Man has no choice to feel that something is good for him or evil, but what he will consider good or evil, what will give him joy or pain, what he will love or hate, desire or fear, depends on his standard of value.
 (31, emphasis original)

-A Case for Liberalism: For Wonder and Curiosity
+A Case for Liberalism

 Morality itself, a labeling of good and evil, is potent.
-When you describe someone as evil, you’ve put a hell of a label on them.
-Evil people are to be shunned, rejected, discarded, fought.
+When you describe a person as evil, you’ve put a hell of a label on them.
+Evil people are naturally to be shunned, rejected, discarded, fought.
 If there is evil in you, it creates shame.
 Morality is potent.
 It is so incredibly potent.
 We are all but playing with fire here.

 The Charge: Moral Bias